scionproto/scion/docker/README.md

 SCION Docker testing image
 ==========================

-This directory, along with the top-level docker.sh script, provide a hermetic build and test environment for SCION.
+This directory, along with the top-level docker.sh script and Dockerfile, provide a hermetic build and test environment for SCION.

-There are docker image is a basic ubuntu environment, with your working tree, and all scion dependancies installed, and all SCION setup steps done (i.e.
+The docker image is a basic ubuntu environment, with your working tree, and all scion dependancies installed, and all SCION setup steps done (i.e. `./scion.sh init topology`).
-`./scion.sh init topology setup`).
 A full build from scratch will take 5-10mins on a fast machine with a decent net connection.
-Subsequent rebuilds are Much faster; if you haven't changed scion.sh or the dependancy list, a rebuild takes
+Subsequent rebuilds are Much faster; if you haven't changed deps.sh or the dependancy list, a rebuild takes <= 15s.
-<= 15s.

 Before you start, make sure you have Docker installed.
 On debian-based systems: